-Although undulation is unavoidable, the body position should be kept as horizontal as possible to keep frontal resistance to a minimum.
+1. The body position should remain as horizontal as possible to keep frontal resistance to a minimum.

-The up and down movement of the hips are very much the driving force behind the undulating motion, finishing with a large bend of the knees and the powerful downward kick of the legs.
+The up and down movement of the hips is very much the driving force behind the undulating motion, finishing with a large bend of the knees and the powerful downward kick of the legs.

-The swimmer then puts more effort and energy into moving up and down instead of actually swimming forwards.
+The swimmer then puts more effort and energy into moving up and down instead of swimming forwards.

 A simple push and glide exercise from the poolside followed by a gentle undulating movement across the surface of the water help to eliminate any excessive body movements.